anyatarascina/pyRVtest/README.md

 Finally, you should download the folder pyRV_folder.

-## Running the code
+## Import python packages
-First open python3 (pyRV has been developed for releases of python 3.6 and later) in either terminal or command prompt
+First open python3 (pyRV has been developed for releases of python 3.6 and later) in either terminal or command prompt.

-### Import python packages
 Then you import the necessary packages:

 ````
 import numpy as np